gsoft-inc/wl-squide/docs/reference/runtime/useSession.md

 # useSession

-Retrieve the current session from the `Runtime` instance provided by `RuntimeContext`.
+Retrieve the current session from the `FireflyRuntime` instance.

 ## Reference